Nutrition & Wound Healing

 Nutrition & Healing

-Wound healing: 3 stages, key barriers, & important nutrients
+Wound stages of healing: 3 stages, key barriers, & important nutrients

 Wound healing happens in stages